expo/expo/docs/pages/versions/unversioned/sdk/app-auth.md

 AppAuth.fetchServiceConfigAsync(issuer: string): Promise<AuthServiceConfig>
 ```

-Attempts to fetch the `AuthServiceConfig` and `discoveryDoc` from the provided issuer.
+Attempts to fetch the `AuthServiceConfig` from the provided issuer.

 #### Parameters